ZEISS 100 Years USA

 Building technologies and bridging communities.

-Efi's professional impact extends far beyond her corporate achievements at ZEISS Microscopy, where she serves as Director of Materials Research & Electronics.
-Her transformative community work includes over a decade of volunteer leadership with the Electronic Device Failure Analysis Society (EDFAS), where she has focused on expanding professional networks and fostering inclusive growth.
-Most notably, she founded the Women in Failure Analysis group, creating a dedicated platform to empower women in scientific fields and promote greater representation in technical disciplines.
-This commitment to advancing others earned her the prestigious EDFAS President's Award in 2024, recognizing her exceptional service to the scientific community.
+Beyond her corporate role, Efi’s impact extends deeply into the scientific community.
+For over a decade, she has served in volunteer leadership roles with the Electronic Device Failure Analysis Society (EDFAS), focused on expanding professional networks and fostering inclusive growth.
+Most notably, she founded the Women in Failure Analysis (WEFA) group, creating a supportive platform that empowers women and strengthens representation in technical disciplines.
+These contributions were recognized with the EDFAS President’s Award in 2024 for exceptional service to the community.

-Through her dual role as industry leader and community advocate, Efi has fundamentally changed how women participate in scientific fields.
-She has created pathways for the next generation by demonstrating that immigrants and women can not only succeed but lead innovation in technical industries.
-Her approach combines mentorship with systemic change—from establishing supportive professional networks to modeling authentic leadership that prioritizes team empowerment and individual growth.
-Her legacy lies not just in personal achievement, but in the expanded opportunities and strengthened communities she has built for scientists who will follow in her path.
+Through her dual role as industry leader and community advocate, Efi has helped reshape how women and immigrants participate and lead in scientific and technical fields.
+Her approach combines mentorship with systemic change: building supportive networks, modeling authentic leadership, and prioritizing team empowerment and individual growth.
+Her legacy is not defined solely by personal achievement, but by the expanded opportunities and stronger communities she continues to create for the scientists and engineers who follow.

 To me, trailblazing means building bridges between science and business, and between teams and generations, because at that intersection we can all grow and build toward the future.